What Simpa supports

 Dairy-Free

-Hidden dairy, sauces, butter finishes, baked items, and realistic substitution detail.
+Hidden dairy, lactose-heavy ingredients, dairy allergy context, and realistic substitution detail.

 Allergy guides